Skip to main content

 Day-to-day tasks

-• carry out research to develop ideas
+• research and develop new design ideas

 • work to a plan or 'brief' agreed with the client